 IS&T encourages community members to provide feedback on KB articles.
 You can rate each article, at the bottom of the page, as helpful, inaccurate or obsolete.
 If you want to provide detailed feedback, you can log in to add a comment.

-If you have an IT question that the Knowledge Base doesn’t answer or you’re just not into self-help, contact the IS&T Service Desk for support.
+If you have an IT question that the Knowledge Base doesn’t answer or would prefer getting advice from a consultant, contact the IS&T Service Desk for support.